 By the end of 2020, IOP had a total of 920 staff, including 504 of scientific research, 139 of technical support, and 63 of administrative duty.
 IOP has 13 academicians of Chinese Academy of Sciences and 1 academician of Chinese Academy of Engineering.
 More than 70 academicians have worked in the institute.
 Among IOP researchers, 45 obtained the National Outstanding Youth Foundation Grants.
 Currently, IOP has 1016 graduate students (including 7 foreign students) and 210 postdoctoral fellows.

-IOP has made many breakthroughs in the fundamental research of physics, e.g. the discoveries of "Weyl fermions in condensed matter", "three-component fermions in the topological semimetal", "Majorana bound states in an iron-based superconductor", "superconductivity in CrAs and MnP", and "a new class of magnetic Skyrmion materials"; as well as the “growth of low-dimensional materials”.
-It plays a leading role in many areas of physics research, such as superconductors, Weyl Semimetal, 2D Materials, theoretical research of integrable models, plasmonics, carbon nanotubes, metallic plastic materials, soft matter/biophysics, and advanced materials, etc.
+IOP has made many breakthroughs in basic research of physics, e.g., the discoveries of "Weyl fermions in condensed matter," "superconductivity in CrAs and MnP," “evidence for Majorana bound states in an iron-based superconductor,” and "a new class of magnetic Skyrmion materials;” “catalogue of topological electronic materials”, “high-temperature bulk metallic glasses developed by combinatorial methods”, and “growth of low-dimensional materials”.
+It plays a leading role in many areas of physics research, such as superconductors, Weyl Semimetal, 2D Materials, quantum computation, theoretical research of integrable models, plasmonics, carbon nanotubes, metallic plastic materials, soft matter/biophysics, and advanced materials, etc.

-Since 1978, IOP researchers have won 300+ awards, including 8 physics awards of the Third World Academy of Sciences, 1 National Top Award for Science and Technology, 30 National Awards for Natural Sciences, 24 National Awards for Science and Technology Progress, and 9 National Awards for Technological Inventions.
+Since 1978, IOP researchers have won 300+ awards, including 8 physics awards of the Third World Academy of Sciences, 1 National Top Award for Science and Technology, 33 National Awards for Natural Sciences, 24 National Awards for Science and Technology Progress, and 9 National Awards for Technological Inventions.

 (Logo of IOP, CAS)